Jaguar XE

 The Jaguar XE (X760) is a compact executive car manufactured by Jaguar Land Rover and marketed under their Jaguar marque from April 2015 until mid-2024 across a single generation.
 It is a four-door saloon car with a front-mounted engine and either rear-wheel drive or all-wheel drive.

 The successor to the X-Type, it was designed by Ian Callum and launched at the October 2014 Paris Motor Show.

-The XE is noted for its aluminium suspension componentry as well as its bonded-and-riveted unitary aluminium monocoque structure, without need for a reinforcing space frame, pioneered by Jaguar on their third generation XJ-series (X350; from 2002) — the first in its segment.
+The XE has an aluminium suspension as well as its bonded-and-riveted unitary aluminium monocoque structure, without need for a reinforcing space frame.
+This was developed by Jaguar on their third generation XJ-series (X350; from 2002) — the first in its segment.

 Launch

 The XE was announced, but not displayed, at the 2014 Geneva Motor Show and debuted globally on 8 September 2014 in London.
-Sales were expected to begin globally in 2015, followed by the United States in 2016.
+Sales were expected to begin in most markets in 2015, followed by the United States in 2016.
 Production formally commenced on 13 April 2015 at Jaguar Land Rover's Solihull plant.

 Production

 The XE was the first Jaguar to be built at the factory in Solihull, which was to be dedicated to the manufacture of aluminium vehicles under both the Jaguar and Land Rover brands, including the second-generation Range Rover Sport.
-Due to high demand for the vehicle production capacity was increased by adding a line at Castle Bromwich Assembly.
+Due to high demand for the vehicle, production capacity was increased by adding a line at Castle Bromwich Assembly.
 Production transferred completely to Castle Bromwich in 2017 as part of a £100m refit.

 An extended-wheelbase version—exclusively for the Chinese market—called XEL commenced production at the Chery Jaguar Land Rover plant in Changshu in 2015.